Skip to code content (skip section selection)

-(2) Once the appropriate permit has been issued, the special use permit shall remain in force unless the use, construction, or activity ceases for a period of 12 consecutive months.
+(2) Once the appropriate permit has been issued, the special use permit shall remain valid unless the use, construction, or activity ceases for a period of 12 consecutive months.
 In such instance the special use permit shall become void.
 If a special use is determined by the Planning Director to be void, such determination shall be transmitted in writing to the applicant.

 (M) Building permit/certificate of occupancy.